shrideio/shoebox/src/ci/README.md

         > WARNING: If the repository is still not shown after syncing, use the CI git user credentials (`DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD`) to login to the Git service and check if the repository is accessible.

-      - For activating the repository, click the repository name or [ACTIVATE], that should open the _SETTINGS_ tab, then click [ACTIVATE REPOSITORY] for activation.
-Check _Trusted_ in the _Project settings_ section and click [SAVE] to save changes.
+      - For activating the repository, click the repository name or [ACTIVATE], which should open the _SETTINGS_ tab.
+Then, click [ACTIVATE REPOSITORY] for activation.

     - Add the sample project to the repository and trigger a build.